BellevueDSCLoyd/GreenhouseGas/README.md

 [Climate Warnings Three Minute Video](https://youtu.be/WquwcspnCHo)

-Houses an infographic using climate change data.
+Houses sources used to create a three minute video on climate change data.
 There were no new data sources used.
 The folder contains the power point presentation with audio and documentation on the formatting.
+It is also housed on YouTube.
 The graphics were also built in Tableau.
 All the images and sound recordings were taken from Creative Commons sources.